zstein13/enpm702-fall-2025/docs/source/lecture8/design/requirement_analysis.rst

    * - **Attribute**
      - **Requirement**
    * - Performance
-     - Engine start/stop commands shall complete within **200 ms** (simulated subsystem), and route segment retrieval shall not add more than **50 ms** latency per segment under nominal load.
+     - Sensor data reading shall complete within **50 ms** per sensor, and route optimization shall complete within **500 ms** for routes with up to 20 waypoints.
    * - Reliability
-     - The system shall handle transient failures (e.g., start failure) with retries or clear error reporting; mean time between recoverable faults **> 24 h** for demo workloads.
+     - The system shall handle sensor failures gracefully with redundancy; mean time between failures **> 1000 hours** for autonomous operation.
    * - Safety
-     - The system shall prevent unsafe transitions (e.g., stopping engine while in motion without safe deceleration logic) via validated state checks in the Vehicle.
+     - The system shall prevent unsafe operations (e.g., passenger boarding while vehicle is in motion) via validated state checks in the Vehicle.
    * - Availability
-     - Control and status operations shall be available **99.5%** during test sessions.
+     - Fleet dispatch and vehicle status operations shall be available **99.9%** during operational hours.
    * - Observability
-     - All state transitions and command outcomes shall be emitted as structured events with timestamps and identifiers (vehicle ID, driver ID, route ID).
+     - All ride requests, vehicle dispatches, route assignments, and passenger events shall be logged with timestamps, location data, and entity identifiers.
    * - Maintainability
-     - The system shall separate concerns by layers (Presentation, Application, Domain, Infrastructure) and achieve **< 10%** cyclic dependency density in static analysis.
+     - The system shall separate concerns by layers and achieve **< 10%** cyclic dependency density in static analysis.
    * - Extensibility
-     - Adding a new Vehicle subtype shall require **no changes** to existing Vehicle consumers beyond configuration or registration.
+     - Adding a new Vehicle subtype (e.g., RoboBus) shall require **no changes** to existing Fleet or Route management logic.

 ----------------------
 Technical Constraints